-The Internet Engineering Curriculum Repository (IEC) is a project of CAIDA (Cooperative Association for Internet Data Analysis) in conjunction with NLANR(link no longer available) (National Laboratory for Applied Network Research) to help educators and others interested in Internet technology keep up with developments in the field.
+The Internet Engineering Curriculum Repository (IEC) is a project of CAIDA (Cooperative Association for Internet Data Analysis) in conjunction with NLANR (National Laboratory for Applied Network Research) to help educators and others interested in Internet technology keep up with developments in the field.

 The technology surrounding the Internet is so new and is changing so fast that many Universities do not have networking courses and those that do find it hard to keep the courses current.
 Often faculty were trained before the Internet was so pervasive.
 Most networking textbooks are at least 3 years out of date.
 The IEC repository is a collection of teaching materials from University courses, vendor training materials, tutorials, etc. that have been contributed by individual authors.
 These authors include regular University faculty, industry research labs personnel, training professionals, and even the occasional MIT freshman dropout who is deep in the trenches making the Internet work.
 The repository is intended to provide a resource to University faculty and others designing networking courses for their institution.